mendix/docs/content/en/docs/howto9/monitoring-troubleshooting/detect-and-resolve-performance-issues.md

 ### 4.1 Server Monitoring

-The Mendix Server and [Developer Portal](/developerportal/operate/) offer a number of performance graphs and logs.
+The Mendix Server and [Apps](/developerportal/operate/) offer a number of performance graphs and logs.

 ### 4.2 Microflow Debugger